paulkamsteeg/ru-ai-pacman/1-python/python-2.md

 We hope that the techniques described in this tutorial will be useful in the coming projects.
 Debug mode is a powerful tool, allowing you to much more easily spot problems and errors in your code.

 There are a lot of features of debug mode that we haven't discussed, such as the ability to 'watch' variables and methods and change the values of variables on-the-fly.
 If you want to learn more about debugging techniques and how to use them in PyCharm, you could [look here](http://www.jetbrains.com/pycharm/webhelp/debugging.html)
-You are to hand in your solution to this problem as part of the homework.
-Good luck!